Quantum waste management: Utilizing residual states in quantum information processing

-{\it Main Example 2 (Private key followed private randomness generation)}: The Devetak–Winter protocol \cite{DW} for quantum key distribution has, for the last two decades, been one of the most commonly used protocols for distilling a secret key from quantum states assisted by one-way communication (see, however,~\cite{RenesRenner} for an alternative one-shot approach).
+{\it Main example 2 (Private key followed private randomness generation)}: The Devetak–Winter protocol \cite{DW} for quantum key distribution has, for the last two decades, been one of the most commonly used protocols for distilling a secret key from quantum states assisted by one-way communication (see, however,~\cite{RenesRenner} for an alternative one-shot approach).
 We will consider its coherent version, i.e., one in which all local operations are implemented by (i) adding auxiliary systems (ii) performing unitary transformation (iii) put aside any system instead of tracing it out (for a formal description of such protocols, see \cite{HHHO09}).
 Such a protocol explicitly generates not only the subsystem used to obtain the key but also a residual subsystem, known as the shield, which should be kept away from the eavesdropper \cite{pptkey}.
 This shielding system can therefore be regarded as the residual part of the protocol.
 We will show that, for a wide class of states, one can extract private randomness directly from such obtained system.
 Specifically, consider pure tripartite states $\ket{\psi}_{ABE}$ which, when measured in a full von Neumann basis ${\ket{x}}$ on Alice’s (sender’s) subsystem, induce a pure ensemble ${\ket{\phi^x}_{BE}}$.
 We show that, given a sufficient number of copies of such a state, one can execute the coherent Devetak–Winter (DW) protocol to first extract a secret key and subsequently distill private randomness from the corresponding shield.
-As a proxy that enables us to establish this result, we refer to the Devetak–Winter entanglement distillation (hashing) protocol.
-We now present the achievable rates for these two resources and outline the main ideas behind the introduced sequential DW $\mathbf{Key}\rightarrow\mathbf{Prand}$ distillation protocol.
+To establish this result, we introduce a sequential DW $\mathbf{Key}\rightarrow\mathbf{Prand}$ distillation protocol (see Supplementary Material D).

 \begin{result} Consider a bipartite state $\rho_{AB}$ such that its purification to the eavesdropper's system $E$ reads

 Let $\sigma_{XBE}$ be the state $\ket{\psi}_{ABE}$ measured in computational basis $\{\ket{x}\}$ on system $A$.
 For a sufficiently large number of copies $n$ of $\rho_{AB}$, one can distill $r_{\mathrm{key}}\approx n [I(X;B)-I(X;E)]_{{\sigma}}$ bits of secure key by a (one-way from A to B) coherent Devetak-Winter protocol.
 Moreover from the residual of the latter key distillation protocol, one can obtain $r_{\mathrm{rand}}\approx n I(X;E)_{\sigma}$ bits of randomness private from Eve.
 The latter protocol destroys at the same time the quantum subsystem of X, which is shielding the key system from quantum adversary. \end{result}